 How to Prevent Knee Pains During Squats

-Luckily I have a few tips to help you narrow down the issue or issues.
+I have a few tips to help you narrow down the issue - or issues.
 Let’s take a look and see how to prevent pain or even serious injuries during the squat.

 Balance is Everything with Squats

-This improper weight distribution is going to either place unwanted strain on your lower back due to your chest dropping forward, or could cause knee pains during squats because of two primary reasons:
+This improper weight distribution is going to either place unwanted strain on your lower back due to your shoulders collapsing forward, or could cause knee pains during squats because of two primary reasons:

-You are controlling your balance with the toes of your feet instead of the middle.
+You are controlling your balance with the toes of your feet instead of your whole foot.

-Your toes are not pointed 45 degrees away from the shoulder width stance of your position.
+Your toes are not pointed out away from the shoulder width stance of your position.

-Knee sleeves do help keep the pressure off your knees, but are still not going to prevent knee pains.
+Knee sleeves do help keep the pressure off your knees, but are still not going to prevent knee pains from occuring.

 If this applies to you don’t get flustered about it.
 Many of athletes even experience the same issues and need an expert to come in and correct the situation.